LiangliangNan/Timer/README.md

 With Timer, tasks (i.e., calling to functions) can be easily scheduled at either constant intervals or after a specified period.
-Timer supports any types of functions with any number of arguments, e.g.,
+Timer supports any types of functions with any number of arguments.
- - non-member functions;
- - lambda functions;
- - member functions of classes.

 #### Example 1: calling to non-member functions